jewelsofthought/neshama/site/personal/pieces.md

 The dance today was different, in that I had a lot of support and affirmation from all the women in the group.
 Even the facilitator said that I was a wonderful dancer.
 This affirms my belief and feeling in the dance.
 I have been playing soccer and volleyball in lieu of my dancing.
 But I need to get back on the bandwagon.

 Anyways during the dance today, while I was in trance, I suddenly got this picture of the women wanting me to continue.
 They were supporting me in what I am doing and want me to succeed to realise my potential.
 Each one thinks they want me, but as a whole, they want me to bridge between them and the male principle.
 A sacred male prostitute!
-A _kwitsat ha’derech_.
+A _kwitsat ha'derech_.
 I have to remain strong and true to my belief and principles.
 I see something and I need to offer it to us all.

 ## Personal